Mayalevich/NightWatch/SETUP_GUIDE.md

 1. Connect your ESP32-S3 to power (USB or battery)
 2. Wait for it to boot (you should see the LCD display)
 3. The device will start advertising as "CogniPet" via Bluetooth
+4. *(Optional)* If you configured Wi‑Fi credentials in the firmware, the device will briefly connect and sync its clock to Waterloo time before advertising

 **Note:** Make sure the device is within Bluetooth range (typically 10-30 meters).